Temperature-biased double-loop Josephson flux transducer: Conclusions

 \section{Conclusions}

 -0.2cm

-In conclusion, in this paper we explored the behavior of the critical current, $I_c$, of a Josephson junction with a very specific design.
-In fact, we considered a tunnel Josephson junction formed by different superconductors, which reside at different temperatures, enclosed in two different superconducting loops, pierced by independent magnetic fluxes.
-These driving fluxes allow the independent control of the superconducting gaps.
-We discussed the behavior of $I_c$ as a function of the driving magnetic fluxes, by changing both the temperatures of the electrodes and the ratio, $\delta$, between the critical temperatures of the superconductors.
-In particular, at a fixed temperature bias, we demonstrated the emergence of a steplike response of $I_c$ when the system is driven by magnetic fluxes at which the BCS superconducting gaps coincide.
-This peculiar steplike response appears even in the symmetric junction case, that is when $\delta=1$.
+In conclusion, in this paper we explored the behavior of the critical current, $I_c$, of a Josephson device with a very specific design.
+In fact, we considered a tunnel Josephson junction formed by proximized electrodes enclosed in two different superconducting loops pierced by independent magnetic fluxes, which allow the independent tuning of the superconducting gaps.
+We discussed the device response by changing both the temperatures of the electrodes and the ratio, $\delta$, between the critical temperatures of the superconductors.
+In particular, at a fixed temperature bias, we discuss the step-like response of $I_c$ when the system is driven by magnetic fluxes at which the BCS superconducting gaps coincide.
+Markedly, unlike the asymmetrical junction case discussed in Ref.~\cite{GuaBra19}, this peculiar step-like response appears even in a symmetric device, that is formed by electrodes of the same material, i.e., $\delta=1$.

-We also discussed the optimal working conditions to increase the transfer function of a flux-to-critical current transducer, considering also the relevant figures of merit.
+We also discussed the optimal working conditions to increase the transfer function of a magnetic flux-to-critical current transducer, considering even the relevant figures of merit.
 In this case, we also illustrated how the value of the Dynes parameter in the superconductors influences the sharpness of the $I_c$ transition, being an important factor to increase the sensitivity.

 The proposed setup can be imaged as a novel superconducting flux transducer~\cite{Gra16}, where the sensitivity to magnetic fluxes is determined by non-equilibrium temperature conditions.
-The feasibility of controlling the superconducting gaps, and therefore the transport properties, by means of magnetic fluxes allows to relax the rather tight requirement of fine tuning of the temperatures of the two electrodes previously discussed.
-Indeed, once a temperature difference across the system has been established, we only need to adjust the magnetic fluxes to establish the operating point properly, so to highlight the steep jump of the critical current.
-Furthermore, we can go in search of the best conditions that give a more abrupt response, or a more intense jump, simply by changing the magnetic flux.
+The feasibility of controlling the superconducting gaps, and therefore the transport properties, by means of magnetic fluxes allows to relax the rather tight requirement of fine tuning of the temperatures of the two electrodes previously discussed~\cite{GuaBra19,Gua19}.
+Indeed, once a temperature difference across the system has been established, we only need to adjust the magnetic fluxes to properly establish the operating point, so to highlight the steep jump of the critical current.
+Furthermore, we can search for the best conditions that give a more abrupt response, or a more intense jump, simply by changing the magnetic flux, thus making the proposed device flexibility very appealing.